-In its filing, Alafaya included increases in plant of \$1,548,779 for a 1.5 million gallon ground storage tank, \$751,384 for a county road reuse main extension, \$2,374,766 for a new Equalization Tank (EQ tank), \$490,394 to replace a digester (net of retirements) that was not included in the Utility's last rate case, and \$529,732 for the modernization of its information, customer service, and computer services.
+In its filing, Alafaya included increases in plant of \$1,548,779 for a 1.5 million gallon ground storage tank, \$751,384 for a county road reuse main extension, \$2,374,766 for a new Equalization Tank (EQ tank), \$490,394 to replace a digester (net of retirements) that was not included in the utility's last rate case, and \$529,732 for the modernization of its information, customer service, and computer services.
 The total increase in utility plant in service for the items described above is \$5,695,055.
-In its filing, the company estimates that the completion date for the new EQ tank is March 31, 2010.
-In a data request response, Alafaya stated that a second quarter completion date in 2010 was a preferable target for the EQ tank.
-According to Section 367.081, F.S., the Commission shall consider utility property, including land acquired or facilities constructed or to be constructed within a reasonable time in the future, not to exceed 24 months after the end of the historic base year used to set final rates unless a longer period is approved by the Commission.
-Staff recommends removing the \$2,374,766 investment in the EQ tank from the total increase in plant of \$5,695,055 and implementing the resulting revenue requirement in two phases.
-The first phase would include plant increases, excluding the EQ tank, of \$3,320,289, and the second phase would be based on the new EQ tank plant investment of \$2,374,766.
-Staff believes that the increase in rates resulting from the construction of the new EQ tank should not be implemented until it is completed and operational.
+In its filing, Alafaya estimated that the completion date for the new EQ tank will be March 31, 2010.
+Thereafter, in response to our staff's data request, Alafaya stated that a second quarter completion date in 2010 was a preferable target for the EQ tank.
+According to Section 367.081, F.S., we shall consider utility property, including land acquired or facilities constructed or to be constructed within a reasonable time in the future, not to exceed 24 months after the end of the historic base year used to set final rates unless we approve a longer period.
+We find that it is appropriate to remove the \$2,374,766 investment in the EO tank from the total increase in plant of \$5,695,055.
+We also find that it is appropriate, as stated above, to implement the resulting revenue requirement in two phases.
+The first phase shall include plant increases, excluding the EQ tank, of \$3,320,289, and the second phase shall be based on the new EQ tank plant investment of \$2,374,766.
+The increase in rates resulting from the construction of the new EQ tank shall not be implemented until it is completed and operational.